What Is Psoriasis?

 Drink plenty of water which will also help prevent dryness.
 Drinking water helps in keeping the skin hydrated.
 So, have liquids depending on your choice in any form like buttermilk, coconut water, kokum sherbet (best for preventing itching), juices, soups, milkshakes, etc.

 1) Moisturizers: Moisturizing the skin to prevent dryness is a key to recovery from psoriasis.
-More the dryness, the more the scaling, and more the scaling, the more is the irritation and hence the inflammation (pain and redness) increases.
-We recommend patients to apply coconut oil which is by far the best moisturizer.
-Using it regularly 3-4 times in a day helps in keeping the skin moist and supple, thereby reducing the irritation and scaling.
+More the dryness, the more the scaling, and the more the scaling, the more irritation and hence the inflammation (pain and redness) increases.
+We recommend patients apply coconut oil which is by far the best moisturizer.
+Using it regularly 3-4 times a day helps in keeping the skin moist and supple, thereby reducing irritation and scaling.
 Other moisturizers, such as olive oil, aloe vera gel, and Vaseline, are also recommended and can be used depending on the patient’s choice.

 2) Bath: Keep the baths short.
-Use a mild soap and lukewarm water for bathing.
+Use mild soap and lukewarm water for bathing.
 In the case of scalp psoriasis, use sulfate and Paraben-free shampoo.
 Prefer doing an overnight scalp massage every two to three days a week before washing the hair.

 Psoriasis support at Life Force